-Mow often, to produce short, small clippings.
+Mow often, producing short, small clippings.
 During the active growing season the mowing frequency should be increased to once every 3-5 days, before the grass is too long.
-Short clippings decompose quicker and will not cover the grass surface.
-If the grass gets too high, raise the cutting height, mow, and then gradually lower it over several mowings.
+Short clippings decompose quickly and will not cover the grass surface.
+If the grass gets too high, raise the cutting height, mow, then gradually lower it over several mowings.
 (Top)

 Follow the "1/3 rule:" mow no more than 1/3 of the length of the grass.
 Proper mowing will produce short clippings that will not cover up the grass surface.
 You may have to cut the lawn more frequently, or double cut, when the lawn is growing fast, such as in the spring.(Top)

-Water your lawn between 4 a.m. and 8 a.m., so water has time to soak into the soil before the heat of the sun causes evaporation.
+Water your lawn between 4 a.m. and 8 a.m. in the morning, so water has time to soak into the soil before the heat of the sun causes evaporation.

 Your lawn needs 1 to 1-1/2" (3-4cm) of water weekly.
 Deep watering allows grass to develop a deep root system, enabling the lawn to resist disease and drought.
 (Top)

 Too much water is not only wasteful but can also increase turf growth, which requires more frequent mowing.
 Let the soil partially dry out between watering.
 Water when the top two inches of soil have dried out.
 Use an object such as a screwdriver to probe your soil and measure the depth of the moisture.
 (Top)

 Grasscycling reduces the amount of lawn fertilizer needed because the clippings provide about 1/4 of a lawn's annual needs.(Top)